-Dave Gutierrez is a Speaker, the writer, and author of the book "Patriots From The Barrio" The true WWII story of the men that served in the U.S. Army's all Mexican American Combat unit.
+Dave Gutierrez is a speaker, the writer, and author of the book "Patriots From The Barrio" The true WWII story of the men that served in the U.S. Army's all Mexican American Combat unit.
 Dave's articles have been published in news letters, magazines, newspapers, and online publications.
+In 2019 he we was named President of Nuevo Mundo Historical and Genealogical Society of Silicon Valley.

 I have a writing passion for Mexican American History, Genealogy, and World War II.
 I'm looking to bring our positive stories to the world using any platform available.